When and Where to fish in Arkansas

 Bream are bedding now and anglers want to focus on the days before and after the full moon from now through the end of summer, says Zellers.
 Lake Conway, White River oxbows, and Delta reservoirs like Peckerwood Lake should be hot.

-Hatchery-raised rainbows provide the bulk of the Little Red River’s fish population, but there are wild fish too.
-The world record for a brown trout (40 pounds, 4 ounces) was set in May 1992 on the Little Red River by Howard “Rip” Collins and stood until it was surpassed in 2009.
-Other prime tailwaters can be found below Beaver Dam, Norfork Dam and Bull Shoals Dam.
+Hatchery-raised rainbows provide the bulk of the Little Red River’s fish population, but there are wild browns too.
+The world record for a brown trout (40 pounds, 4 ounces) was caught here in 1992 by Howard “Rip” Collins and stood until it was surpassed in 2009.
+Other prime tailwaters can be found below Beaver, Norfork and Bull Shoals dams.
 The Spring River is another hot spot for trout but note in summer it’s also crowded with people canoeing and rafting.

 August